rayhaanalykhan/SwiftStrideIO/README.md

         // Use the retrieved data from cache or use/pass cache url }
     ```
+   Usage with encryption key specified (default is SHA1)

+    ```swift
+    SwiftStrideIO.getCachedData(from: URL(string: "https://www.someurl.com/dummy")!, keyEncryption: .SHA224) { cacheUrl in
+        // Use the retrieved data from cache or use/pass cache url }
+    ```

     Or use a cache key to retrieve data

     ```swift